bihealth/bih-cluster/bih-cluster/docs/help/faq.md

 For help with VPN or jail node, please contact the central Charite or MDC helpdesks as appropriate.

 Only when connecting **from** the host organizations' VPN or **from** the host organizations' jail node, the users use the HPC 4 Research user name that is `jdoe_c` or `jdoe_m` and not `jdoe`!

-Note well that access to HPC 4 Clinic currently does not allow access from external ystems.